 When it comes to attracting visitors to your website and enjoying higher organic search engine rankings through SEO, speed plays a major role.
 After all, nobody wants to wait 30 seconds for a website to load!
 And Google won’t be promoting such a website either.

 With ever-evolving technologies, screens and devices on which websites are viewed; it’s not uncommon for bugs to evolve too and not always are these detectable from the get-go.
-This is why WordPress issues releases that can address any such problems and the general recommendation you would receive for diagnostic purposes would be to first update and see if the bugs are resolved.
-For e.g., the WordPress 4.2.3 update fixed 20 bugs from the 4.2 release.
+This is why WordPress issues releases that can address any such problems and the general recommendation you would receive for diagnostic purposes would be to the first update and see if the bugs are resolved.
+For e.g, the WordPress 4.2.3 update fixed 20 bugs from the 4.2 release.
 Much like what an Anti-Virus would do for your computer when it comes to early detection, updating WordPress, plugin and themes, would do the same.

 This is especially important when it comes to plugins and themes.
 When WordPress issues a new release, many plugins may or may not get an update so it’s vital to install any recent plugin updates to ensure compatibility with the new version so the system is in sync for the website to function properly.

 So, just as you would get your car serviced regularly or have your smoke alarm batteries replaced periodically, it’s safe to advocate the importance of updating WordPress, plugins and themes whenever there is a new update available.